itvgenomics/pipeasm/README.md

   - **-t** {int} (Required) = Number of threads to use

   - Only the **-d** and **-t** flags are required if you want to run Pipeasm with default parameters.
 If you do not want to run the decontamination step, set **gxdb**, in the **config.yaml** file, **blank**.
+  - You can perform a dry-run (build only the DAG, no rule will be run) with -np and unlock the directory, if needed, with --unlock

 - You can choose a Pipeasm step with:
   -  `--trimming_qc` (for Trimming and Quality Control);
   -  `--kmer_eval` (for k-mer Evaluation stats/plots);
   -  `--assembly` (for all Assembly and Decontamination steps);
   -  `--scaffolding` (to run YAHS auto-scaffolding and create the Hi-C Maps);

 - Just make sure to run previous steps before running the next one.
   - Run
   `bash Pipeasm.sh -d /path/to/work/dir -t 64 --trimming_qc`
   before
   `bash Pipeasm.sh -d /path/to/work/dir -t 64 --kmer_eval`